chrisketelsen/CSCI-4622-Machine-Learning/resources/syllabus.md

 **Exams**: There will be an in-class midterm on March XX and a final exam given during the university scheduled final examination time.
 The final exam will be **cumulative** but will emphasize material covered after the midterm.
 Note that due to university regulations, **final exams can only be rescheduled due to official university excused absences**.
 Please plan your holiday travel accordingly.

+**Exam Cut-Off**: You must earn a combined exam average of a 55% or greater to earn above a D+ in this course.
+If the combined course average of the two exams is below a 75% then the 55% threshold will be adjusted down accordingly.

 **Practicum**: You will be given a practicum during the last two weeks of the semester.
 This will be like a cumulative larger homework assignment where you show off all of the skills that you have learned in the course.
 The practicum must be completed **completely independently**.
 You may not discuss your solutions with anyone else in the class.

 ### Grade Determination